-Your HOS status changes automatically from On Duty to Driving if your vehicle is moving.
-Your status changes automatically from Driving to On Duty if your vehicle is stationary.
+Your HOS status changes automatically from On Duty to Driving if your vehicle starts moving.
+Your status changes automatically from Driving to On Duty if your vehicle is stationary for 6 minutes.

 If your status does not change automatically, check the malfunction and diagnostic indicators on the HOS Status screen and use the Troubleshooting Malfunctions and Diagnostic Issues section to find out how to solve the issues.